malpercio/sails-hook-spore/README.md

 }

 module.exports.spore = {
+  //Only necessary if you're not using sails-hook-sequelize as your orm replace hook
+  ormHook: 'fireline',
   //Catalogs are static entries in your database.
   catalogs: {
     //This is used to prevent the unseed of catalogs